snelson82/enum_deep_dive/README.md

 - Return a map
 - Loop over each element in list
 - Add letter key to map if it doesn't exist
-- If letter exists, increment the its value
+- If letter exists, increment its value

 ## Options?